MAST: A Multi-fidelity Augmented Surrogate model via Spatial Trust-weighting: MAST Framework

-The central contribution of MAST is the augmentation scheme that first corrects each lower-fidelity observation using a learned discrepancy function, then blends the corrected value with the high-fidelity GP prediction using spatially-adaptive weights.
+\paragraph{Discrepancy Modelling and Low-Fidelity Conditioning.} The central contribution of MAST is the augmentation scheme that first corrects each lower-fidelity observation using a learned discrepancy function, then blends the corrected value with the high-fidelity GP prediction using spatially-adaptive weights.
 For each fidelity level $m < M$, the procedure transforms $\mathcal{D}_m$ into an augmented dataset $\tilde{\mathcal{D}}_m$.

-\paragraph{Discrepancy modelling.} We model the discrepancy between fidelity level $m$ and the highest fidelity $M$ by fitting a GP.
-We compute residuals at the high-fidelity observation locations:
+We model the discrepancy between fidelity level $m$ and the highest fidelity $M$ by fitting a Gaussian process to the residuals at the high-fidelity observation locations: